venkatavellanki/airline-passenger-satisfaction-prediction/README.md

 Departure Delay

 📄 Disclaimer
-This project was developed by Venkat Aditya Vellanki (RA2111003011799) for academic purposes during the DMA course in Semester 7 at SRM Institute of Science and Technology.
+This project was developed by Venkat Aditya Vellanki (RA2111003011799) as part of Semester 7 DMA coursework at SRM Institute of Science and Technology.

-All resources, code, and data are meant strictly for educational and non-commercial use only.
+This project is strictly for academic and educational use only.
-This is not intended for production or real-time deployment without further development and validation.
+It is not optimized for commercial or production deployment without further testing, validation, and improvements.

-© 2024 Venkat Aditya Vellanki.
+© 2024 **Venkat Aditya Vellanki**.
 All rights reserved.